 Purpose

 The main intent of marketing and advertising campaigns is to generate revenue.
 This includes capturing leads, encouraging more purchases, and garnering the largest number of views and brand ambassadors.
 Both frequently work with digital media and leverage content and current events to their advantage.
+Each aims to expand reach and secure as many prospective buyers as possible while increasing sales of goods or services.

 Strategy